 2. We placed our bulbs, root end down, on the soil, and filled around the bulbs with more fibre so that just their tips were still showing, and gave them a good water.

-3. We put our pots in our dark, dank outbuilding – the plan is to leave them in here for about a month to give the bulbs a chance to develop a root system.
+3. We put our pots in our dark, dank outbuilding.
+We will leave them in here for about a month to give the bulbs a chance to develop a root system.

 4. We will bring the first pots into the house once the shoots from the bulbs are about 1.5-2″ long.